Fifth-Sixth Grade Classroom

 Weekly activities include music classes, art, PE, Reading Buddies, library time, and media literacy.
 FoodLab is a weekly class in which students participate in the planning, preparing, and serving of school lunches as part of the Farm-to-Table school lunch program headed by Ms. Emelia.
 Students meeting appropriate criteria participate in weekly GATE (Gifted and Talented Education) classes with Wendy Milette.

-Throughout the year, students will participate in field trips, camping trips, drama and musical productions, the "Age of Sail" program on the ship Balclutha, and the "Environmental Living Program" in Yosemite National Park, and a multi-night science camping trip to Lassen Volcanic National Park.
+During their 5th and 6th grade years, students will participate in field trips, camping trips, drama and musical productions, the "Age of Sail" program on the ship Balclutha, the "Environmental Living Program" in Yosemite National Park, and a multi-night science camping trip to Lassen Volcanic National Park.